Where on earth does the time go?

 So what does this mean for our existing vocational courses?

-It is with deep regret that we have to suspend our Social Media Management Course from February 2019.
+It is with deep regret that we have to suspend our Diploma in Social Media Management Course from February 2019.
 We will no longer offer the opportunity to do this course because despite the fact that it is incredibly successful from a customer perspective it simply does not work for us as a business at this moment in time.

 For all those signed up to train with us in November or January, it's business as usual.
-We'll still be delivering the Social Media Management Course to the same high standards as we always do.
+We'll still be delivering the Diploma in Social Media Management Course to the same high standards as we always do.

 It could have been easy to just carry on as we are, but as social entrepreneurs with a big mission, we need to make sure we're achieving the mission we set out to accomplish whilst building a sustainable business.